jo-walker/jo-walker/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Ful Stack Project (E-commerce one for my aunt)
+- 🔭 I’m currently working on a Full Stack Project (E-commerce one for my aunt)
 - 🌱 I’m currently learning Data Management
 - 👯 I’m looking to collaborate on Automator projects I am planning to start in a few days.
 - 📫 How to reach me: bsnlkhm@gmail.com